 To obtain a Class M (Motorcycle) license, an individual must pass a basic motorcycle knowledge test and apply for a Class M learnerís permit.
 The learnerís permit allows the applicant to ride only between sunrise and sunset and, except for a rider licensed to operate another class of vehicle, only while under the instruction and supervision of an individual who holds a Class M license.
 Class M permit holders cannot carry any passengers other than an instructor properly licensed to operate a motorcycle.
 The permit is valid for 1 year.
 The cost of the permit is $10.00.

 If you are under 18, you must have your permit for at least 6 months and have 65 hours of supervised riding before taking your skills test.
-In addition, as of Aug.
-31, 2012, you must take and successfully complete a Pennsylvania Motorcycle Safety Program Basic Rider Course before you can receive your motorcycle license.
+In addition, you must take and successfully complete a Pennsylvania Motorcycle Safety Program Basic Rider Course, which counts as 15 hours of supervised riding toward the 65-hour requirement, before you can receive your motorcycle license.

 Step 1: Obtain an Application for a Motorcycle Learner's Permit (DL-5) and the Pennsylvania Motorcycle Operatorís Manual.